babel/website/docs/plugins.md

 ## Syntax Plugins

-These plugins only allow Babel to **parse** specific types of syntax (not transform).
+Most syntax is transformable by Babel.
+In rarer cases (if the transform isn't implemented yet, or there isn't a default way to do so), you can use plugins such as `@babel/plugin-syntax-bigint` to only allow Babel to **parse** specific types of syntax.
+Or you want to preserve the source code because you only want Babel to do code analysis or codemods.

-> NOTE: transform plugins automatically enable the syntax plugins.
-So you don't need to specify the syntax plugin if the corresponding transform plugin is used already.
+> NOTE: You don't need to specify the syntax plugin if the corresponding transform plugin is used already, since it enables it automatically.

 Alternatively, you can also provide any [`plugins` option](parser.md#plugins) from the Babel parser: